 —Macbeth, Act 4, Scene 1

-I have dyslexia and ADHD, and I started worrying that reading this play was going to be impossible for me.
+, and I started worrying that reading this play was going to be impossible for me.
 How was I going to do this?
 I could feel my hands shaking and my palms sweating—my stress level went through the roof.

 It didn’t help that this was my first year of high school.
 I was in a different building than last year, with new classrooms and a new locker.
 I didn’t know my way around.